muhammetemrevatan/gsm-sender/README.md

 3. **OOP Foundations**: The project is developed adhering to the principles of Object-Oriented Programming (OOP).

+4. **Java Reflection**: Manages the properties and functionalities of objects dynamically.

 ### Design Patterns

 1. **Factory Pattern**: Provides a modular and extensible code base.

 2. **Strategy Pattern**: Facilitates the flexible use of different algorithms within the application.

-3. **Java Reflection**: Manages the properties and functionalities of objects dynamically.
+***The design patterns mentioned above, taking into consideration the principles of OOP and the reflection feature of the Java language, have been utilized to develop a solution for directing a request, which might come through three different DTOs, to the appropriate Java classes, by considering the solutions that these three features can offer.***

 ### Tools and Integrations